How to Naturally Increase Your Collagen Production

 Infrared light therapy

-Setting foods aside, infrared light therapy is the best option for encouraging collagen production.
+Beyond just foods, infrared light therapy may be effective in preventing collagen degradation.
 This is something you can do in the comfort of your home.

-Infrared light therapy combines infrared rays (not UV rays) to stimulate circulation and increase your collagen production.
+Infrared light therapy combines infrared rays (not UV rays) to stimulate circulation, which is good for collagen.